 - Accrual based accounting means you need to pay attention to when the services were performed and when the products were received.
 This is important because subcontractors, especially hospitals and universities, can be notoriously slow when it comes to invoicing you.
 If you get an invoice from a subcontractor in February of 2019, and it was for 12 months of services for the year ending December 31, 2018, then that invoice should be accrued and included in your 2018 fiscal accounting calculations—and your $750,000 threshold.

 IF YOU ARE GOING TO BE AUDITED, AVOID UGA FINDINGS.

 Not sure if you need a UGA or not?
-Talk to one of our government award accounting experts, contact Ryan at email@example.com or 781.862.5170 ext.
-2106
+Click here to schedule a time to speak to one of our government funding experts!

 If you want to go deeper into the Uniform Guidance Audit, check out our webinar.

 Get educated on the UGA: Read #2 in our UGA blog series, “What happens during a UGA audit?”

 The appearance of U.S. Department of Defense (DoD) visual information does not imply or constitute DoD endorsement.